cecileane/simulation-hiddenparalogy-ratevariation/note.md

 # Jan 23 to Jan 30
+To do list:
+1) Clarify the max_iteration and lower_threshold -- Done
+2) Ogranize notes for merging git branches and deleting git branches
+3) Re-organize folder structure --Done

+Other things that have been done:
+1) Add a function to check preexisting files and allow user input to decide if to rm the files or not (see utilities.jl)

+Notes from meeting on Jan 23:
 1) In simulation_iqtree.jl, after max_iter, if lower_threshold (change to a more informative name, min_gene_porportion) not met, ignore the replicate intead of stopping the pipeline.
 2) Re-organize the output folder structure so that the top layer is each rep. Inside each rep, there are outputs from genetrees_simphy, iqtree, astral, seq-gen, genetrees_singlecopy folders.
 3) Revise documentation: After running max_iter, if still not hitting min, then ignore the rep

+Check this each time before merging branches!
+Steps for merging git branches:
+S0: Make sure everything is saved and commited on the working branch.
+S1: git checkout to the branch we want to grow (typically main).
+S2: Use git log to show the abbreciated structure of all commit:
+        git log --oneline --graph --decorate --all
+        This above code checks where the HEAD is.
+The HEAD shows the branch we want to grow.
+If we want to grow in the main branch, then (HEAD is on origin/main)
+S3: Squash all commits and merge them into origin/main
+        git merge --squash "branch" Here, branch is the one we want to merge into origin/main

 # Jan 16 to Jan 22
 To do list: